madewithlove/htaccess-api-client/README.md

 ### Server variables

-Htaccess Tester supports passing a server variables to be evaluated by the rewrite rules.
+Htaccess Tester supports passing server variables to be evaluated by the rewrite rules.
 We currently support the following variables.

 Server variables can be passed to the `test()` and `share()` methods.